-“Just Do It” t-shirts and signs were everywhere during those prominent Nike years and everyone who was anyone work Nike tennis shoes.
+“Just Do It” t-shirts and signs were everywhere during those prominent Nike years and everyone who was anyone wore Nike tennis shoes.

-In the meantime, your 401k contributions are working silently on your behalf, growing and growing to create a lush retirement fund while you sleep.
+In the meantime, your 401k contributions are working silently on your behalf, growing to create a lush retirement fund while you sleep.

 Think of increasing your retirement savings as running a marathon or saving to buy or build a home with cash.

-Each day you’ll take small steps.
-Maybe you’ll sell something on eBay and be able to add another $100 to your 401k account.
+Each day you can take small steps.
+Maybe you’ll sell something on Facebook Marketplace and be able to add another $100 to your 401k account.

-However, you will find that combined with the power of compound interest your contributions will start to grow.
-And grow.
-And grow!
+However, combined with the power of compound interest, your contributions will start to grow.

-Over the course of a decade or longer you can see a significant change for the better in your 401k and other retirement account balances if you’re willing to make small changes that result in more money toward retirement savings.
+Over the course of a decade or longer, you can see a significant change for the better in your 401k and other retirement account balances if you’re willing to make small changes that result in more money toward savings.

-It’s pretty common these days for people to carry some sort of consumer debt such as a credit card balance, car loan, student loan or personal loan – or a combination of all of the above.
+It’s pretty typical these days for people to carry some type of consumer debt.
+They may have a credit card balance, car loan, student loan or personal loan – or a combination of all of the above.

 It’s also common for many people to carry a mortgage loan.

-In fact, this 2016 survey by Value Penguin shows that the average person aged 65-69 has an average credit card debt balance of $6,876.
+In fact, this survey by Experian shows that the typical person aged 65 has an average credit card debt balance of $6,726.

 If you’re behind on retirement savings as it is, you’ll have a lot more catching up to do if you plan on carrying debt into retirement.

-On the other hand, if you can commit to no more borrowing, saving up a few months’ worth of living expenses in an emergency fund and creating a plan to be debt free by the time you retire you’ll be able to live on less in retirement.
+On the other hand, if you can commit to no more borrowing, saving up a few months of living expenses in an emergency fund and creating a plan to be debt-free by the time you retire you’ll be able to live on less in retirement.